 In 2008 Sissi Prader and Astrid Schönweger organized the 1st International Women’s Museum Conference on the occasion of the Museum’s 20th anniversary, where representatives of 25 women’s museums from 5 continents met for the first time in Merano.

 On the third day of the conference, they founded the loose network of women’s museums worldwide here in Merano.
 Since then, they have been exchanging ideas, planning joint projects, supporting each other, and advising initiatives to build a women’s museum.

 In 2012, the International Association of Women’s Museums (IAWM) was founded in Alice Springs in Australia.
 The attending participants adopted a statute and a substantive resolution.
 The Women’s Museum Meran was represented by Sissi Prader and is still on the board today.
 Astrid Schönweger, on the other hand, was appointed coordinator.

 In 2013 it was decided to transfer the seat of IAWM to the Women’s Museum of Merano for administrative reasons.
 An international board, which is elected every 4 years, manages the association.

 Since then conferences around the world have been held on a regular basis, promoting collaboration among members.
-If you want to keep up to date, feel free to subscribe to the newsletter (which is usually published twice a year in English, Spanish and French).
+If you want to keep up to date, feel free to subscribe to the newsletter.